EmilSroka/CoNDeT/docs/documentation.md

     * Implemented mechanism to save current state to file
     * Implemented mechanism to read state from file
     * Documentation
-    * Created liblary bundler
+    * Created library bundler
-    * Create JSON format
-    * Reaserch about CoNDeT tables
+    * Research and structure for JSON format that allows to store CoNDeT tables
 * Miłosz Wrzesień
     * Created default styles
     * Implemented delete and add table mechanism